farzadbekran/cl-changes/README.txt

 Contact Info

-If u find bugs or have any idea about making cl-attribs better please contact me at
+If u find bugs or have any idea about making cl-changes better please contact me at

 farzadbekran@gmail.com